blitz-js/blitz/packages/server/src/synchronizer/README.md

 import {through} from './streams'

 // Typical Rule
-export default ({config, input, error, getInputCache}) => {
+export default ({config, input, errors, getInputCache}) => {
   const service = createSomeService()

   // This is an incremental file cache that
   // gets built as Files are read const cache = getInputCache()

-  // Probing sync methods are probably ok here as this is effectively synchronous
+  // Probing sync methods are probably ok here as this is effectively synchronous and could be
   // considered bootstrapping and runs first but you should not write to the file system
   // Use input.write() instead.
   if (!pathExistsSync(resolve(config.src, 'blitz.config.js'))) {